 Najafgarh Delhi, India Travel Guide

 Summer (April-June): These months bring intense heat and dry conditions.
 Daytime temperatures typically range from 35°C to 45°C (95°F to 113°F), often exceeding 48°C (118°F) during heatwaves.
 The air is dry, and direct sun exposure can be draining.
-Activities in this timeframe often move indoors or occur in the early morning or late evening.
+Activities in this timeframe often move indoors or occur first thing in the morning or late evening.
 Staying hydrated and seeking shade makes daily routines.

 Monsoon (July-September): Following the dry heat, the monsoon season brings relief with heavy rainfall, increased humidity, and slightly lower temperatures.
 Expect temperatures between 28°C and 35°C (82°F to 95°F).
 The majority of Delhi's annual precipitation happens in these months.
 While the rains cool the air, high humidity can feel oppressive.
 Waterlogging on streets occurs, potentially affecting traffic and pedestrian movement.
-The landscape becomes greener, offering a different visual appeal.
+The landscape becomes greener, providing a different visual appeal.

 Peak travel period